Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Covariance formula and quasi-association

 For a given regular affine stratified set $(D,\mathcal{F})$, a \emph{stratified isotopy} is a continuous map $H:D\times[0,1]\to D$ such that for each $t\in[0,1]$, $H(\cdot,t):D\to D$ is a homeomorphism and for each $F\in\mathcal{F}$, $H(F,t)=F$.
 For $E\subseteq D$, we define the \emph{stratified isotopy class} of $E$, denoted $[E]_{\mathcal{F}}$, to be the set of images $H(E,1)$ where $H$ is a stratified isotopy of $(D,\mathcal{F})$.

 \underline{Regular and Morse functions:} For a $C^2$-smooth function $g:D\to\R$, we say that $x\in F\in\mathcal{F}$ is a (non-degenerate) \emph{stratified critical point} if it is a (non-degenerate) critical point of $g|_F$.
 By convention, the singleton in a zero-dimensional stratum is considered to be a non-degenerate critical point.
 We say that $g:D\to\R$ is \emph{regular} (on $D$ at level $\ell$) if it is $C^2$-smooth on each stratum of $D$ and $\ell$ is not a critical value of $g$.
-We let $\mathrm{Reg}(D,\ell)$ denote the set of such functions.
+We let $\mathrm{Reg}(D,\mathcal{F},\ell)$ denote the set of such functions.
 Finally, we let $\mathcal{E}_{\mathcal{F}}$ denote the set of stratified isotopy classes of regular excursion sets on $D$, that is

-As a consequence of Bulinskaya's lemma (see \cite[Lemma~11.2.10]{at07}), for any regular affine stratified set $D$ and level $\ell$, a Gaussian field $f$ satisfying Assumption~\ref{a:minimal} will be regular on $D$ at level $\ell$ with probability one.
+As a consequence of Bulinskaya's lemma (see \cite[Lemma~11.2.10]{at07}), for any regular affine stratified set $D$ and level $\ell$, a Gaussian field $f$ satisfying Assumption~\aref{a:basic} will be regular on $D$ at level $\ell$ with probability one.
 Therefore $[\{f\geq\ell\}]_\mathcal{F}\in\mathcal{E}_\mathcal{F}$ almost surely.